Mojeeb2002/Bank-System-API/README.md

 # Bank System API

-The Bank System API is a RESTful API for managing bank accounts, including functionalities for creating accounts, depositing, withdrawing, and transferring funds between accounts.
+The Bank System API is a RESTful API for managing bank accounts, including functionalities for creating accounts, depositing, withdrawing, transferring funds between accounts, and exchanging currencies.

 ## Features